fort mason night market

 Transamerica Redwood Park hosts lunchtime concerts beneath its 50 redwood trees

-📍It’s one of the city’s most surprising pocket parks, and an easy musical detour if you’re already wandering around Chinatown, North Beach, or the Financial District.
+📍It feels like a secret neighborhood find, and an easy musical detour if you’re already wandering around nearby Chinatown, North Beach, or the Financial District.

 Civic Center Soundtrack

-This weekday free outdoor concert series brings live music to Fulton Plaza near City Hall from mid-April through October, typically on Tuesdays and Thursdays from 12–3 p.m.
-Food trucks often join the scene, making it a budget-friendly lunchtime stop, especially if you pair it with a Free City Guides Tour of City Hall.
+From mid-April through October, on Tuesdays and Thursdays from 12–3 p.m.
+Food trucks often roll in too, making it a budget-friendly lunchtime stop, especially if you pair it with a Free City Guides Tour of City Hall.

 Yerba Buena Gardens Festival (SoMa)